Dr Audrey Alejandro, BA (University of Montpellier), MA (Sciences Po Bordeaux), PhD (Sciences Po Bordeaux)

 Audrey joined Queen Mary in 2017.
 Previously, she was Fellow in Qualitative Methodology at the London School of Economics (2016-2017) and in Political Science at Sciences Bordeaux (2010-2013) where she defended her doctoral dissertation in 2015.
 She also held visiting positions at the Jawaharlal Nehru University, New Delhi, India, and at the Instituto de Relações Internacionais, University of São Paulo, Brazil.
 She is Associate Researcher with the Centre Émile Durkheim, Sciences Po Bordeaux, and with the Centre d’ Excellence Jean Monnet Aquitaine, France.

-Audrey’s research focuses on the social and political conditions of the internationalisation of knowledge, and the relation between knowledge innovation and social transformation.
-Her current research project investigates the challenges of transitioning towards agricultural sustainability in the Caribbean, with a special interest for the island-state of Dominica.
-Her PhD dissertation explored the impact of eurocentrism on the globalisation of social sciences through a comparative historical sociology of the internationalisation of IR in Brazil and India.
+Audrey’s research focuses on discourse and knowledge, the conditions of their production and their role in the structuration of the social and political order.
+Her current research project investigates the knowledge capacities of small island-states, with a special interest for the Commonwealth of Dominica.
+Her PhD dissertation explored the impact of Eurocentrism on the globalisation of social sciences through a comparative historical sociology of the internationalisation of IR in Brazil and India.
 Her work comprises a strong reflexive dimension, exploring the discursive conditions for critical theory not to reproduce the social and political order it aims to challenge.

 Audrey is co-convenor of the BISA working group “IR as a social science” and co-editor of the Palgrave book series Trends in European IR, Palgrave Pivot, with Knud Erik Jørgensen, Felix Rösch, Helen Turton, and Alexander Reichwein.